 We also welcome applications from students studying in Cardiff who wish to gain some work experience on a part-time basis in an environment with a strong focus on Europe and the European Union.

-Consequently, we will consider applications for full time internships for the period from October 2014 – increasingly, we prefer requests for longer internships (usually up to six months) from students with a high standard of English language proficiency and an interest in / knowledge of the EU and European issues.
-You will be an integral part of the small Cardiff EDC team taking part in EDC events and contributing on a daily basis to the compilation of European Sources Online.
+Full-time Internships: We will consider applications for full-time internships for the period from September 2014 – we prefer requests for longer internships (usually up to six months) from students with a high standard of English language proficiency and an interest in / knowledge of the EU and European issues.
+We will also consider applications if you wish to stay for a shorter period.
+As a full-time intern you will be an integral part of the small Cardiff EDC team taking part in EDC events and contributing on a daily basis to the compilation of European Sources Online.

 Any initial application to us must contain a CV and motivational letter explaining why you want an internship specifically at the Cardiff EDC and for what time period.
 Send by email to email@example.com.